ecabreragranado/TalkJupyterEducation/NotasCharla.md

       1.4.5 Collaboration between students to allow work on small groups.
       1.4.6 Open Source (?)
 Just a preference.

-First, motivation.
-In the last years and mainly because the massive use of computers, tablets or mobile phones by the students, there have been a very large activity in exploring new ways of teaching: more easy-to-follow outside the classroom and using intensively the student computer.
-There have been approaches such as flipped classrooms where the time spent in the class is used more for working on examples and exercises than introduce new concepts, bring-your-own-device or, of course, massive online courses.

-These approaches lead to new problems that teachers need to address: if there is some software needed to follow the course, there can be installation issues, sometimes the students do not use the same format for their exercises, if you want to release some teaching material slideshows some times are not dynamic enough...

-Here is where setting up an online environment that students can access via a web-browser can help us to skip all those tasks, and problems.
-The features we could look for in such an environment can be:

-* That the format we choose allow to insert code, text, videos, images, animations...everything...

-* an integrated course management system, allowing to generate and release teaching material and assignments, grading them, giving back feedback to the students...the complete cycle

-* open-source...this is of course a personal wish, but I also think that open-source software and open-educational resources are more tied to what public universities such as mine represent.
-Although this is another topic...

 2. Jupyter (Ju-lia, Py-thon, R) Notebook.